mads-hartmann/blog.mads-hartmann.com/_posts/2014-12-05-gadt-ocaml.md

 feature, the solution becomes more elegant.
 I haven't found any posts that do this with GADTs thus I set out to write this post.
-As I work through the example I will also try to point out symptoms in your code that might mean you're better of modeling your problem using a GADT; this will hopefully help you find use-cases for GADTs in your own code-base.
+As I work through the example I will also try to point out symptoms in your code that might mean you're better off modeling your problem using a GADT; this will hopefully help you find use-cases for GADTs in your own code-base.

 In case you haven't stumbled upon GADTs before reading this here is a very